Save the Children Australia: Strategic Pillars

-These priorities guide both service delivery in Australia and the Pacific, and Save the Children’s advocacy and humanitarian programming globally.
+These priorities guide both service delivery in Australia and the Pacific, and Save the Children's advocacy and humanitarian programming globally.

-Operations & Funding
+Operations and funding

 Save the Children Australia receives funding from a diverse portfolio of sources, combining community support with major institutional partnerships.

 Retail

 The organisation operates more than 100 op shops across metropolitan and regional Australia.
 These stores, run by staff and thousands of volunteers, generate millions of dollars each year to support programs, while also promoting sustainability by re-using clothing and household goods.

 Fundraising and Donor Base

 Save the Children maintains a broad fundraising base, including tens of thousands of regular monthly donors, community fundraising, philanthropic foundations, and corporate partners.
 Regular giving provides a stable foundation, complemented by bequests, major gifts, and large-scale campaigns.

 Institutional Partnerships

 The organisation is also a trusted development partner to government and multilateral donors.
 Key funders include the Australian Government Department of Foreign Affairs and Trade (DFAT), the Green Climate Fund (GCF) - where Save the Children Australia is the only NGO globally with accreditation - and the Global Partnership for Education (GPE).
 These partnerships underpin large-scale humanitarian and development programs, particularly across the Pacific and Asia.